RafiOsmanu/Flowfield-Pathfinding/README.md

-In this project I implement a pathfinding algorithm called Flow Field that is very efficient for handeling a big group of agents when it comes to pathfinding.
+In this project I implement a pathfinding algorithm called Flow Field that is very efficient for handling a big group of agents when it comes to pathfinding.
 I created this project For gameplay programming a course i follow at Howest [DAE]

 Written in c++, using a framework provided by DAE